samthomson/picili-ts/README.md

 API: `http://localhost:3501/graphql`
 phpmyadmin: `http://localhost:8083`

+### testing

+Run end to end test: `docker-compose up --abort-on-container-exit --exit-code-from e2e`.
+This will output to `/e2e/cypress/*` directories.

 ## 3.0 How it works

 A `TaskManager` is always running in the background, working through **tasks**.
 These can be anything from syncing with dropbox, to performing subject detection on a newly imported file.